Back-to-School Email Campaigns To Get Inspired By

 Source: Really Good Emails

-Adidas used the words Campus in its marketing campaign with a reference to college students:
+Adidas used the word “campus” in its marketing campaign to appeal to college students.

 Source: Email Monks